 What is my role in EMS?

 Executive Orders 13423 and 13514 require Federal facilities to have an EMS and that all employees shall be trained in varying facets and degrees of EMS awareness.

 The following EMS training discusses WFF's own unique policy, general environmental awareness, roles and responsibilities, and alignment of program areas to mission criticality.

-If you have access to SATERN, please take the EMS training and quiz at this location.
+If you have access to SATERN, please click here to take the EMS training and quiz.

 For non-SATERN users, please use the links below.
 When taking the quiz, you will be asked to enter your e-mail address.
 Results will be e-mailed to you upon successfully completing the quiz.
 Please retain these results for your records.

 The Environmental Office, Environmental Program Mangers and the Project Team, comprised of members from all directorates, identify and prioritize, the impacts that WFF has on the environment.
 Each fiscal year, the past performance of WFF's EMS and forecast activities and missions are considered while selecting the High Priority Environmental Aspects.
 Click here for the current High Priority Environmental Aspects.

 To contact us with your ideas, comments, or questions, please email us at firstname.lastname@example.org or call TJ Meyer at x1987.

 An EMS is Environmental